Seal Cruises

 • If you are interested in joining us on a trip that is full, we can only accomdate you, if and when, someone drops out.
 Please send an email to Dr. Kopelman (president@cresli.org) with your name, contact information and the # spaces needed.
 You will be contacted should space become available.

-Don't forget that CRESLI SEAL WALKS at CUPSOGUE BEACH begin on Saturday, November 24, 2024
+Don't forget about the CRESLI SEAL WALKS at CUPSOGUE BEACH

 DATE REPORT